Faculty Advising Guide

 Declared Majors: If a student in the College of Arts and Sciences has a major declared, he or she is assigned to a faculty advisor from their academic department.
 If a student is a double major, he or she will have one advisor assigned from each academic department.

-Undeclared Majors: If a student in the College of Arts and Sciences is an "undeclared" or "open" major, the student is a assigned his or her Seminar for Freshmen instructor serves as the faculty advisor for freshman year.
+Undeclared Majors: If a student in the College of Arts & Sciences is an "undeclared" or "open" major, the student is assigned an academic advisor from the UAAC.
 The student is also assigned a secondary advisor from UAAC.

 Declared Majors: If a student in the Sawyer Business School and has a major declared, he or she is assigned to a faculty advisor from their academic department.
 If a student is a double major, he or she will have one advisor assigned from each academic department.

-Undeclared Majors: If a student in the Sawyer Business School is an "undeclared" or "open" major, the student is a assigned to a UAAC advisor or to an SBS faculty undeclared advisor.
+Undeclared Majors: If a student in the Sawyer Business School is an "undeclared" or "open" major, the student is assigned to an academic advisor from the UAAC.
 Once the student declares a major, he or she will be assigned to a faculty advisor in their academic department.

 Students may also be assigned a secondary advisor if they are participants in one of the Honors programs on campus, the SU Advantage program, a second major, or in some cases for a minor advisor.